pyyzz/AllTheThings/README.md

 - Fanfare music when you learn anything new.

 ## Release Schedule
 There are two release types, alpha build and official release.
+The git version is not a release version, but it is still supported.
 - Alpha builds will be released at 7:00 UTC every day.
 - Official releases are usually released every Monday.